The Owners of Scadbury Manor

 The de Scathebury Family

-By the mid-13th century members of the de Scathebury family had become resident Lords of the Manor, and were named in legal documents.
-It is possible that they were granted land at Scadbury, perhaps by the King, and then made additional acquisitions from nearby Kemnal Manor, which was held by the Priory of Hornchurch in Essex.
+By the mid-13th century members of the de Scathebury family had become resident Lords of the Manor of Scadbury, and were named in legal documents.
 The de Scathebury Family prospered and by 1301 John de Scathebury was the richest man in the parish of Chislehurst with goods valued for tax purposes at £22 3s.
-The next wealthiest was Hornchurch Priory their valuation being £6 10s 2d.
+The next wealthiest was Hornchurch Priory, their valuation being £6 10s 2d.

 John de Scathebury’s son, also called John, married Christina de Hadresham (from a wealthy Surrey family), but died childless.
 Christina re-married, and in 1369 Scadbury Manor was sold to John de Hadresham (possibly her nephew) for 100 marks of silver.
 Nothing further is heard of Scadbury until 1424, when the manor was purchased by Thomas Walsingham and his wife Margaret.